 If you have a job that requires physical labor, you may need to take a few extra days off.
 Anything that raises your heart rate can increase postoperative pain, bleeding and swelling.

 When to Call the Doctor

-When should I see my healthcare provider?
+When should I call my oral surgeon?

-- A fever of 100.4 degrees Fahrenheit or higher.
+- A fever higher than 102 degrees Fahrenheit (38.8 degrees Celsius).

-- Heavy bleeding.
+- Excessive bleeding.

-- Pain that doesn’t improve with medication.
+- Severe pain that doesn’t get better with medication.

-- Swelling that worsens after three days.
+- Swelling that gets worse after three days.